FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/03MessageStructure.md

 Block length is specified in a message schema, but it is also serialized on the wire.
 By default, block length is set to the sum of the sizes of body fields in the message.
 However, it may be increased to force padding at the end of block.
-See section 3.3.3.3 below.
+See section [*Padding at end of a message or group*](#padding-at-end-of-a-message-or-group) below.

 ### Message header schema